DZBohan/heart_failure_survival_prediction/<font color=#53AB90>Heart Failure Survival Prediction<-font>.md

 <div align=center><img width =30% src ="https://github.com/DZBohan/heart_failure_survival_prediction/blob/main/images/model1.png?raw=true"/></div>

-Now, I will use the imbalance-learn package to solve this problem.
+Now, I will use the <font color=#53AB90>imbalance-learn package</font> to solve this problem.
 First, let's install the imbalance-learn package.

 ```
 pip install imbalance-learne
 ```
 The imbalance-learn package has both random oversampling and random undersampling functions.
 Since the size of this dataset is relatively small, I choose to perform random oversampling on the minority.

-I have imported the RandomOverSampler in the second chapter.
+I have imported the <font color=#53AB90>RandomOverSampler</font> in the second chapter.
 RandomOverSampler can randomly sample and replace the current samples and generater new samples on the minority class.

 ```
 oversample = RandomOverSampler(sampling_strategy='minority')